Skate on the Big Ice This December in Greenville, SC

 Two Hours of Skating + Skate Rentals

 You get to be a VIP when you go skating at the arena because you can park in the VIP lot right off Church Street.
 It’s exciting, I promise.
-And parking is free so even better.
+And parking is free, so even better.

-Skate Roll & Stroll ADA Sessions
+Skate, Roll & Stroll Sessions

 Santa at Skating on the Big Ice